Learning in Games with Cumulative Prospect Theoretic Preferences: Introduction

 Since decision makers are an integral part of any social system, their behavioral properties form an important aspect in modeling games.
 The study of game theory so far has been mainly based on the assumption that the behavior of the players towards their \emph{lottery} preferences (see Section~\ref{sec: prelim} for the definition of a lottery) can be modeled by \citet{von1945theory} \emph{expected utility theory} (EUT).
 EUT has a nice normative appeal to it, in particular when it comes to the \emph{independence axiom}, which basically says that if lottery $L_1$ is preferred over lottery $L_2$, and $L$ is some other lottery, then, for $0 \leq \alpha \leq 1$, the combined lottery $\alpha L_1 + (1-\alpha)L$ is preferred over the combined lottery $\alpha L_2 + (1 - \alpha)L$.
 Even though this seems very intuitive, a systematic deviation from such behavior has been observed in multiple empirical studies (for example, the \citet{allais1953extension} paradox).
-This gave rise to the study of non-expected utility theory that does away with the independence axiom. \emph{Cumulative prospect theory} (CPT), as formulated by \citet{tversky1992advances}, is one such theory, which accommodates many of the empirically observed behavioral features without losing much tractability \citep{wakker2010prospect}.
-It is also a generalization of the expected utility theory.
+This gave rise to the study of alternatives to EUT that do away with the independence axiom. \emph{Cumulative prospect theory} (CPT), as formulated by \citet{tversky1992advances}, is one such theory, which accommodates many of the empirically observed behavioral features without losing much tractability \citep{wakker2010prospect}.
+It is also a generalization of EUT.